 As part of

 Newmarket's Private Tree Protection By-law property owners are required to obtain a permit for removing trees on their property that have a diameter greater than 20 centimeters (8 inches) measured at 1.4m above ground.
-Private trees removed, destroyed or injured without a permit will be subject to a fine, fees, and compensation
+Private trees removed, destroyed or injured without a permit will be subject to a fine, fees, and compensation.
+Mature trees are valuable assets to the community and need to be protected.
+The Town wants to work with the property owner(s) to explore alternatives, with tree removal being the last resort.

 What's the purpose of the By-law?